 If you find yourself spending time alone around Christmas, particularly on Christmas Day, then feelings of loneliness and isolation can peak.
-Instead of getting bogged down in these feelings, take control of the situation.

 If travel is permitted, you could go on a trip, returning home when it's your turn to have the children.
 Or you could seek out and connect with other people who are in the same situation, either over the phone, online, or face to face if restrictions allow.

 Alternatively, you could also look into volunteering on Christmas Day.
 There are a lot of organisations that would be grateful for your time.
 Many charities will be adapting their activities this year to comply with coronavirus measures, but there may still be opportunities available.
 Refocusing your energy and spending the day helping others can be an effective way of getting through Christmas without the kids.